Tomasz-Lab/protein-structure-landscape/README.md

 The repository contains data, scripts and notebooks to reproduce main-text Figures and most Supplementary Figures.

+## Content

+- `data`
+     - Contains Parquet files used to reproduce the results presented in the paper.
+These can be accessed using the `pandas.read_parquet('{filename}.parquet')` function from the Pandas Python library.
+     - Also includes intermediate files (CSV, Pickle) used by the notebooks (see below).
+- `notebooks`
+    - `Figure_*.ipynb`: Reproduces the figures from the paper.
+    - `data-loader.ipynb`: Describes the contents of each Parquet file and demonstrates how to load them.
+    - `commands.md`: A collection of commands used for clustering, generating embeddings, and performing dimensionality reduction.
+    - `embeddings.ipynb`: Generates Geometricus embeddings for the ProtGPT and BFVD datasets.
+The notebook can be easily adapted for other datasets.
+    - `dimensionality_reduction.ipynb`: Performs dimensionality reduction on the ProtGPT and BFVD embeddings.
+Also adaptable for other datasets.

+- `plots`
+    - Contains an interactive Sankey diagram (HTML format), referenced in the `Cluster heterogeneity` section of the supplementary materials.

+- zconda_environment_setup.info:` Provides instructions for setting up the Python Conda environment required to run the notebooks.

+**Note:** To run `embeddings.ipynb` and `dimensionality_reduction.ipynb` you must first download the `embeddings.zip` file from the Figshare data repository (https://dx.doi.org/10.6084/m9.figshare.27203073), unzip it, and place the contents in the `data/` folder.

 ## Novel methods
 The source code for new methods and tools developed during the research is available in dedicated data repositories: